camunda/camunda-bpm-examples/deployment/spring-jboss-non-pa/README.md

       <mapped-name>java:global/camunda-bpm-platform/process-engine/default</mapped-name>
     </resource-ref>

-This creates a declarative dependency between the webapplication context and the process engine.
+This creates a declarative dependency between the web application context and the process engine.
 Now JBoss AS 7 knows that we are using it.
 We can look it up using the local name `java:comp/env/processEngine/default` from anywhere in our application.

-In our case we want to reference it from a Spring application context:
+In our case, we want to reference it from a Spring application context:

     <beans xmlns="http://www.springframework.org/schema/beans"
            xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance"